10000TB/10000TB.github.io/_posts/2018-01-08-Notes-human-progress-as-from-a-critical-thinking-mind-of-view.md

 ---
 layout: "post"
-title: "My reading notes on the chapter: How is Human Progress Possible"
+title: "Some superficial notes on the chapter: How is Human Progress Possible"
 comments: true
 ---